aws-powertools/powertools-lambda-python/python/README.md

 ## Usage

+See **[example](./example/README.md)** of all features, testing, and a SAM template with all Powertools env vars.
+All features also provide full docs, and code completion for VSCode and PyCharm.

 ### Installation

 With [pip](https://pip.pypa.io/en/latest/index.html) installed, run: ``pip install aws-lambda-powertools``

-See **[example](./example/README.md)** of all features, testing, and a SAM template with all Powertools env vars.
-All features also provide full docs, and code completion for VSCode and PyCharm.

 ### Tracing

-#### Tracing Lambda handler and a custom method
+#### Tracing Lambda handler and a function

 ```python
 from aws_lambda_powertools.tracing import Tracer